chhaymatt/employeeCreator/README.md

 ### Demo

-This demo does not interact with the backend.
+This demo does not interact with the back end.
 [Open Demo](https://chhaymatt.github.io/employeeCreator/)

 ### Screenshots